rackerlabs/docs-developer-blog/_posts/2018-07-06-Oracle-ebusiness-suite-tablespace-model-and-migration-utility.md

 #### Step 2: Determine the space required for the new tablespaces

 Choose ``1.
-Migration Sizing Reports`` from the Main Menu to determine how much space is needed to complete the OATM migration.
+Migration Sizing Reports`` from the main menu to determine how much space is needed to complete the OATM migration.

     1. Generate a Report with the list of all the Oracle